Home

 For this reason, we have consciously chosen the following legal framework:

-🌿 The Foundation - legal POV
+🌿 The Foundation - Legal POV

 The foundation is an independent pool of assets and owns itself.